 What counts as trading includes buying, selling, advertising, renting a property, and employing someone.
 If you register late, you may get a penalty, so make sure registering for Corporation Tax is at the top of your checklist when starting out.

-What is the Corporation Tax return deadline?
+When is Corporation Tax due?

-This is where Corporation Tax gets slightly tricky, because the Corporation Tax filing deadline differs from other taxes.
+This is where Corporation Tax gets tricky, because the Corporation Tax filing deadline differs from other taxes.
 You need to pay Corporation Tax before you file your company tax return and the date you need to pay it depends on your company’s Corporation Tax accounting period (the accounting period will end on 31 March for most companies).

 The deadline to pay your Corporation Tax bill is nine months and one day after the end of your accounting period for your previous financial year, so if your accounting period ends on 31 March, your Corporation Tax deadline is 1 January.